OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 For this experiment, we will send a string from the Omega to the ATmega through serial communication.
 On the ATmega, we will then convert the string into an array of characters and display the first four characters on the seven segment display if each of the character (a letter or a number) can be represented using seven segments.

-For the circuit, we will need the 4-digit seven-segment display and eight 1kΩ current limiting resistors for each of the eight segment pins.
+For the circuit, we will need the four-digit seven-segment display and eight 1kΩ current limiting resistors for each of the eight segment pins.
 The current limit resistor are essential since there is a LED in each segment.
 The 12 pins of the seven-segment display can be grouped into two types: digit pins and segments pins.
-There are 4 digits and for each digit, there are 8 segments including the decimal point.
-Therefore, there are a total of 4 x 8 = 32 LEDs.
+There are four digits and for each digit, there are eight segments including the decimal point.
+Therefore, there are a total of `4 x 8 = 32` LEDs.

 #### What You'll Need